Long Subtraction Method

 376

 Here, borrowing is required.
-In the ones column, 2 is less than 6.
+Day to day, in the ones column, 2 is less than 6.
 We borrow one ten from the tens column (reducing the 3 to 2), making the ones digit 12.
-12 - 6 = 6.
-In the tens column, we now have 2 - 5, which requires borrowing again.
+That said, 12 - 6 = 6.
+But in the tens column, we now have 2 - 5, which requires borrowing again.
 We borrow one hundred from the hundreds column (reducing the 8 to 7), making the tens digit 12.
 12 - 5 = 7.
 Finally, in the hundreds column, 7 - 4 = 3.
 The difference is 376.

 Example 3: Subtraction with Multiple Borrowings